Sazgr/peacekeeper/README.md

 - The [Chess Programming Wiki](https://www.chessprogramming.org) for being a great resource for everything related to chess programming
 - The [Talkchess](https://talkchess.com) forum and the people on it for answering my more specific questions
 - The Engine Programming Discord and the people on it
-- Slender (@rafid-dev) especially for coinhabiting an OB, contributing hardware mutually, and sharing SSS test results.
+- Slender (@rafid-dev) especially for coinhabiting an OpenBench instance, contributing hardware mutually, and sharing SSS test results
+- @Witek902 for tons of hardware and hosting an OpenBench instance, and @gab8192
 - Andrew Zhuo (@StackFish5) for constantly looking over my code
 - @albert-wastakentoomuch, @ccao25 for help in generating data
 - PeSTO for starter piece square tables